 I am more than eager to return to Lisbon aka Lisboa.
-I’d name it as one of Top 10 of my favorite cities worldwide (that I’ve been to so far) and I just couldn’t get enough of it.
+This city is definitely a European bucket list destination and I’d name it as one of Top 10 of my favorite cities worldwide (that I’ve been to so far).
 Next time I’m planning for at least 5 days there and I’m taking my guy with me.
 I know he would love it just as much.
 There was so much to do that I didn’t even have time to make my way over to Cascais or Sintra, the popular fairytale castle in Portugal.
 I also didn’t have time to visit any of the super touristy spots but I did have time to take A LOT of photos.
 My finger went a little too trigger happy and I snapped hundreds.
 So here’s my short 3 Days in Lisbon travel guide for you!

 3 Days in Lisbon Portugal!